-Schlegel-Danowski hopes the uniform will allow her sons, Will, 10, and Andrew, 8, to connect with the memory of their uncle.
+Schlegel-Danowski hopes the uniform will allow her sons to connect with the memory of their uncle.
 They were just toddlers when Mike passed away.

 Shortly before the uniform arrived, Schlegel-Danowski was reliving memories of her brother with her sons.
 Will and Andrew are both avid lacrosse players, but are starting to develop a basketball itch as well.
 After discussing the uncle he barely knew, Andrew told his mom he’d made a decision.
 He’s planning on changing his jersey to No. 43 next season.